rkooo567/clipper/CONTRIBUTING.md

 Not yet written

 ## Want to learn Clipper
-Details about Clipper will be found in this section. [link-to-reference] Here, we will briefly explain each directory/component.
+Details about Clipper will be found in this section.
+[Want to learn Clipper](#want-to-learn-clipper) Here, we will briefly explain each directory/component.

 ### Concepts